History of English cricket (1726–1750): Venues

-A London v Surrey match on 31 August 1730 took place at the Artillery Ground.
-London won by 6 runs.
+A London versus Surrey match on 31 August 1730 took place at the Artillery Ground, which London won by 6 runs.
 It is the earliest definite match at the venue, referenced in contemporary reports as the "old" Artillery Ground, although that may have been because of frequent use for other forms of sport or entertainment.
 It was generally used for matches involving the original London Club and also became the feature venue of all London cricket until the mid-1760s.
-In 1748, George Smith, keeper of the Artillery Ground and landlord of the adjoining Pyed Horse in Chiswell Street, declared bankruptcy.
-A number of notices appeared in the press during the first six months of 1748 but Smith eventually resolved his problems, perhaps through the sale of other property, and was able to retain control of the Artillery Ground until 1752.
+In 1748, George Smith, groundskeeper of the Artillery Ground, and landlord of the adjoining Pyed Horse in Chiswell Street, declared bankruptcy.
+A number of notices appeared in the press during the first six months of 1748, but Smith eventually resolved his problems, perhaps through the sale of other property, and was able to retain control of the Artillery Ground until 1752.

 The earliest known instances of ground enclosure occurred in 1731, the playing area on Kennington Common being roped off twice in an attempt to keep spectators off the field.
 Cricket is the first sport known to have enclosed its venues and it quickly became common practice with stakes and ropes being reported at the Artillery Ground in 1732.
-It is not clear when admission fees were introduced but there was certainly a two pence charge in place at the Artillery Ground by the early 1740s and this was increased to sixpence for certain matches.
+It is not clear when admission fees were introduced but there was certainly a two pence charge in place at the Artillery Ground by the early 1740s, and this was increased to sixpence for certain matches.